sfeldtstorm/SaveProfileImages/README.md

 ```
 Download `index.tsx` from this repo and place it inside that new folder — or just open [`index.tsx`](index.tsx) here, copy the code, and paste it into a new file with that exact name in that folder.

-> **Note:** if you're using Notepad to create the file, make sure to change "Save as type" to **All Files** before saving — otherwise Notepad quietly saves it as `index.tsx.txt`, or something like that and the plugin won't be found.

 **3. Build it in**
 ```
 pnpm build